zbw123456/zbw123456/README.md

 · 📧 bowen.zhang.sgcc@outlook.com · [GitHub](https://github.com/zbw123456)

 ## About
-I work at the intersection of AI research and real-world engineering, with experience across academic labs and large-scale industry systems.
+I am working at the intersection of AI research and real-world engineering, with experience across academic labs and large-scale industry systems.
 My work focuses on building robust, human-centered intelligent systems that combine language, perception, and interaction.

 ## Interests